 Furthermore, the poll shows that nearly half of all women, 45%, said they do not feel safe walking alone at night, along with 27% of men.
 Though substantial, this 18-percentage-point “safety gap” between the genders is in line with historical trends, and larger gulfs have been measured in the past.

 Essential reading: Wearable devices that keep your children safe

 Thankfully, there is an increasing number of wearables and gadgets that make it easy to call for help.
 Although we’ve had panic buttons for a while, its only recently though that they have become smaller, wearable and more discreet.

-We have narrowed safety wearables down to a few of our favourites.
 Having one of these devices may give you more reassurance next time you are coming back from a late night out.
 While it may not protect you from an attack, it could potentially give you the ability to notify your friends and family at a touch of a button.

 Once the emergency alarm is activated, the device automatically starts recording audio which can be useful later on.
 The ring also protects against mobile phone loss, gently vibrating when your phone winds up too far away from you.